Original Hildegard recipe for 45 years

 Liver compresses are generally well tolerated.
 Still, you might experience:

-• strong fatigue
+• strong tiredness

-• increased sensation of warmth
+• increased feeling of warmth

 • temporary discomfort (“initial reaction”)